Details About the Writing Section of ACT

 Cost of the ACT Writing Section

-The fees for ACT test writing are $49.50 for the year 2012, which allows the students to take score reports for four colleges that they have chosen.
-However, to avail this facility, the test takers must provide the valid codes for all these colleges while registering for ACT.
+The fees payable to take the essay writing test are $49.50 for the year 2012 and it allows the students to send score reports directly, to four colleges that they have chosen.
+However, to avail this facility, the test takers must provide the valid codes for all these colleges while registering for the examination.

-The scores of ACT writing test are considered by colleges for the purpose of admission and allotment of courses.
-The Writing test also supplements the scores of ACT English Test.
+The scores of ACT writing examination are considered by colleges for the purpose of admission and allotment of courses.
+The Writing test also supplements the scores of the English section of the test.